mariachietera/mariachietera.com/content/about.md

 In 2022 my husband and I moved to London, where I started my 200h Yoga Education.
  -->

-My mission is to bring you the power of coaching, mindfulness and neuroscience and partner together to build the life you want to live.
+I am a Coach, a Trainer and a Mindfulness Teacher.
+I am a woman who walks with women towards conquering the life they want.
+I firmly believe that, with the right support, we can achieve anything we set our minds to.
+I am here to support you.

-I have a Master of Science in Computer Science, am a Master NeuroMindfulness© Coach Practitioner, and am an ICF ACC certified Professional Coach.
+I have a Master of Science in Computer Science, am a Master NeuroMindfulness© Coach Practitioner, and am a professional Associate Professional Coach with the International Coaching Federation (ICF).

 ### Education
 * _in progress_ ◦ ICF-Professional Certified Coach (PCC)